mohammedashiqs/CAR-BACKEND/README.md

    fields: no-fields
    access: private

-5. To view all deals on a certain car
+5. To view all deals on a certain car - Done

    description: Fetches all deals available for a specific car.
    url: http://127.0.0.1:5000/user/deals/:carId